Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 Children and adults in these categories should not attend and we make it clear in our communications with parents that if their children or any member of their household is shielding or clinically vulnerable, then they should not attend.

-Throughout the summer holidays we will be running groups with up to 6 children in each.
 Parents of children attending the holiday club should tell the FS leader if their child wants to be with someone they know on the day attend, otherwise we will put children together who are similar age.

 Should anyone display symptoms we will take the following steps to minimise risk of infection: